`

 Friday, June 11th, 2010

-Logistics: Before the meeting, one of the team member sends out the problem to everyone.
-On practice day, the whole team gathers in a conference room/team area, picks a pair, sets aside 90 mins to TDD the problem.
-After 90 mins, few pairs do a quick code walk-thru and explain their solution with important decisions they made during the session.
+Logistics: Before the meeting, one of the team member sent out the problem to everyone.
+On practice day, the whole team gathered in a conference room/team area, picked their pairs, set aside 90 mins to TDD the problem.
+After 90 mins, few pairs did a quick code walk-thru and explain their solution with important decisions they made during the session.
 Followed by an open discussion.
-I also recommend everyone checks-in their code in some common repository, so it can be used for reference by others.
+[I also recommend everyone checks-in their code in some common repository, so it can be used for reference by others.]

 Sample Problems: Next big question is, what problems do we use for Test Driving?